iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > Trash<br> :date: __2021-03-18 01:43:33__

 > Not sure if it actually works.
 UPDATED 03/10/21.
 I believe this really is of no use.
 According to the apps own info under the heading "How it works", the alert criteria is based on being closer than 6 feet away some diagnosed with Covid for a whopping 15 minutes!
 So it takes an exposure of 15 minutes to catch the covid virus?
 I am curious to actually how many people actually got an alert based upon the flawed criteria.<br> :date: __2021-03-10 16:33:16__

-> QUIT SENDING ME NOTIFICATIONS TO INSTALL THIS APP.<br> :date: __2021-03-08 21:36:05__

-> App is useless.
-I got covid back in December.
-Tried to report on this app and it said I needed to get a code from the VDH.
-Never got a call from VDH.
-Called VDH and left a message to call me back and never got a call back.
-I doubt I'm the only one, so how is this supposed to work exactly if you can't report on it?
-Useless.<br> :date: __2021-03-08 19:34:08__

-> Continually gives false alerts.
-It honestly just doesn't work.<br> :date: __2021-03-06 17:20:26__

-> Does nothing.
-The amount of time I've been around people with Covid never once has this app notified me<br> :date: __2021-03-05 15:22:05__

-> Stopped updating February 2nd so just uninstalling to see if that helps.
-Changed the settings before I did and still didn't update.<br> :date: __2021-03-05 13:43:13__

-> Notifications...not updated for a month.<br> :date: __2021-03-05 00:40:53__